You Need Tools

 Habits are what ensure our self-discipline.
 Self-discipline includes the things we need to do day in and day out.
 This discipline can not only help you move up in your career, it can help you open new opportunities that were not available.

-Whether you want to get your first job, become a supervisor, a manager or move up the company ladder, you will need a skill set that can be duplicated by others.
+Whether you get your first job, become a supervisor, a manager or move up the company ladder, you need a skill set that can be duplicated by others.
 It is important to understand different types of people you will meet along the way.

 No matter what role you would like to play at the company you need a reason other than money.
 For many people, they want to grow as a person, their skills and help the company grow to new levels.